AriFordsham/GHCWiki/pattern-synonyms/complete-sigs.md

 And neither should it!
 Pattern synonyms are a means of \*abstraction\*, if the exhaustiveness checker could look through a definition then the implementation of `P` would leak into error messages.
 We want users to be able to replace bona-fide data constructors with pattern synonyms without consumers noticing.
+To that end, we allow users to specify a complete set of pattern synonyms in order to sate the pattern match checker.
+If a complete pragma is not provided then we keep the same behaviour as in previous releases.

-\# Definitions
+# Definitions

 We introduce a new top-level pragma which we use to declare a complete set of conlikes.